Skgland/plwm/README.md

 which takes `src/config.pl` and generates the runtime config from it.
 Then keep modifying the latter while leaving the former in the default state.
 Or you can use the source one as a stable config and the runtime one for experimental overrides...

-When cooking your config, you can use the `-C` flag to quickly and easily check its validity.
+While cooking your config, you can use the `-C` flag to quickly and easily check its validity.

 `config.pl` is self-documenting with lots of comments, but here is a quick reference: